cyber-dojo/saver/README.md

 Development
 -----------
-To build the images, bring up the containers, and wait till they are alive and healthy, and run the tests:
+To build the images, bring up the containers, wait till they are alive and healthy, and run the tests:
 ```bash
 $ ./build_test_publish.sh
 ```